 - Promote a healthy working environment by taking collective responsibility to establish and maintain a safe, clean and tidy work area/site,

 - Moral courage to question unsafe behaviours and incorrect work practises and

-- Methods of moving/transferring loads through complex routes using various orientations, multiple attachment points and equipment/accessories.
+- Methods of moving and transferring loads through complex routes using various orientations, multiple attachment points and equipment and accessories.

-- Move/transfer a variety of loads, through complex routes using various orientations, multiple attachment points and equipment/accessories,
+- Move and transfer a variety of loads, through complex routes using various orientations, multiple attachment points and equipment and accessories,

 - Apply approved techniques and methods of dismantling engineering construction assemblies for